-A triple net lease is one where the tenant is responsible for the majority of the property’s expenses instead of the property owner.
+A triple net lease is one where the tenant is responsible for all of the property’s expenses instead of the property owner or landlord.
 These expenses include property taxes, insurance, repairs, and maintenance costs.
 This in addition to the amount of rent the tenant pays the property owner.

 In traditional leases, property owners usually estimate the amount of the property’s expenses and then calculate those expenses into the amount of rent.
-Since the tenant is responsible for those costs in a triple net lease, the amount of rent that is charged is usually less than what it would be if the tenant was renting under a traditional lease.
-The property owner then uses that “extra” money to pay the taxes, insurance, and other expenses.
+Since the tenant is responsible for those costs in a triple net lease, the amount of rent that is charged is usually less than what it would be if the tenant was renting under a traditional lease which makes this transaction beneficial to both sides.